Officials said Hawaii's Kilauea volcano began erupting at around 4:30 p.m. Thursday. Photo courtesy of USGS Volcanoes/Twitter

 The agencies jointly elevated Kilauea's volcano alert level from Watch to Warning and its aviation code from Orange to Red due to the eruption and associated hazards, it said.

-"Webcam imagery shows fissures at the base of Halemaumaua crater generating lava flows on the surface of the lava lake that was active until May 2021," the advisory said.
+"The opening phases of eruptions are dynamic," the USGS said.
+"Webcam imagery shows fissures at the base of Halemaumau crater generating lava flows on the surface of the crater floor.

 "The activity is confined to Halemaumau crater and the hazards will be reassessed as the eruption progresses."

 Located on Hawaii's largest island within Hawaii Volcanoes National Park, Kilauea's main hazard of concern is the potential for high levels of volcanic gas as it could have far-reaching affects down wind, officials said.